kramkvol/My-GitHub-Guide/README.md

 ## GitHub Guide
 ### College (2017–2021)
-Programming-related subjects didn’t appear until the winter semester of my second year (2018).
+Programming-related subjects started in the winter semester of my second year (2018).

-I found a video course on C++ and started watching everything I could while typing code alongside.
-When I moved to the Czech Republic, I took my old notebook with me — it’s full of handwritten C++ theory notes from that time :)
+At that time, I followed a C++ video course and practiced by writing a lot of code.
+I still keep a notebook full of handwritten C++ theory notes from that period, which I took with me when I moved to the Czech Republic :)

-In the 3rd and 4th years, we studied **C#** and **MS SQL Server**, along with many graphics-related subjects — that was my chosen specialization.
+In the 3rd and 4th years, we studied C# and MS SQL Server, together with many graphics-related subjects.
+Most assignments were based on WinForms.
+On GitHub, I uploaded my thesis project in C#.

-There were A LOT of assignments using **WinForms**, but I decided to upload only my thesis to GitHub.
-That was the moment I realized **I actually enjoyed programming and working with databases** — and that **I really didn’t want to work with graphics anymore**.
+This was also the time when I discovered that I truly enjoy programming and working with databases, and decided to focus more on software development rather than graphics.

 - **[🔗C-plus-plus (2018–2019)](https://github.com/kramkvol/C-plus-plus)** <br>
   My first programming experiments in C++